-The Post has published Trump’s full phone call with Georgia election officials.
-Listen to the audio and read the transcript.
+Here’s the full transcript and audio of the call between Trump and Raffensperger

 Raffensperger: Harvesting is still illegal in the state of Georgia.
 And that settlement agreement did not change that one iota.

 Trump: It’s not a settlement agreement, it’s a consent decree.
 It even says consent decree on it, doesn’t it?
 It uses the term consent decree.
-It doesn’t say settlement agree.
+It doesn’t say settlement agreement.
 It’s a consent decree.
 It’s a disaster.

 Raffensperger: It’s a settlement agreement.